Anony0110/DHDA/README.md

 # Documents
 - **base_model**:
 local model used in DHDA
-configuration datasets of eight subject systems as specified in the paper.

 - **drift_data**:
 configuration datasets of eight subject systems as specified in the paper.